5 Great Proxmox Small Form Factor Hardware Options (2023)

 Criteria for good small form factor Proxmox hardware

-First, let me say that these options are geared towards home lab users, not business users.
+First, let me say that these options are geared toward home lab users, not business users.
 I’m primarily using my own criteria for these selections which are:

 • Very small footprint — I’d like this server to fit on my server “rack” next to my current Proxmox-powered NUC server.
 You can see a picture of my rack below :).
 This article is titled small form factor, but really I prefer ultra-small form factor.